|Approved by||Senate, 30 April 2014|

 10.1 Where a student has not complied with a University regulation in respect of a course or an examination (including a regulation relating to payment of course or examination fees), the Senate shall have power, having given the student reasonable opportunity of remedying the non-compliance:

-11.1 Any candidate for a degree, diploma or other qualification may have the marks recounted in any paper or subject by making written application to the Manager, Student Administration, within four weeks from the date of the official release of confirmed final results for the teaching period concerned.
+11.1 Any candidate for a degree, diploma or other qualification may have the marks recounted in any paper or subject by making written application to the Head, Student Experience, within four weeks from the date of the official release of confirmed final results for the teaching period concerned.

 11.2 Each application must be accompanied by the prescribed fee.